 How to Grow Different Beet Types

-The table beet is also referred to as the garden beet, blood turnip or red beet.
+The table beet is also referred to as the garden beet, blood turnip, or red beet.
 Beet tops are extremely high in Vitamin A, while the beet root is a good source of Vitamin C. These cool weather veggies are fairly easy to grow.
-Most types of beet plants are tolerant of heat, but truly thrive in temps between 60-65 F. (15-18 C.) in full sun and can withstand chilly temps shy of freezing.
+Most types of beet plants are tolerant of heat, but truly thrive in temps between 60 and 65 degrees F. (15-18 C.) in full sun and can withstand chilly temps shy of freezing.
 They can be planted 30 days before the frost free date of your region.

 Grow beets in loose, well-draining soil that has been raked free of stones and other debris that can affect development of the root.
 If you have heavily clay laden soil, amend it with organic matter.
-Be sure that your soil has a pH of between 6.2-6.8 since beets are sensitive to acidity.
+Be sure that your soil has a pH of between 6.2 and 6.8 since beets are sensitive to acidity.

 Common Varieties of Beet